SoniyaSukumaran/SoniyaSukumaran/README.md

 - 👋 Hi, I’m @SoniyaSukumaran
 - 👀 I’m interested in Data Analysis and Machine Learning
-- 🌱 I’m a recent Data Analytics graduate
+- 🌱 I’m a Data Analytics graduate
 - 💞️ I’m a Mathematics graduate